 Walnuts contain quite a high amount of a specific form called gamma-tocopherol, which some studies suggest may provide cardio-protective benefits.

 These nuts are also a great source of minerals such as potassium, magnesium, and calcium; essential fatty acids, such as Alpha Linolenic Aicd; and rare phytonutrients such as quinone juglone, the tannin tellimagrandin, and the flavonol morin.
-I
+Incorporating small amounts of walnuts in your meals is a great way to increase nutrient variety.

 Alrighty, now that you know the nutrient powerhouses that are the key ingredients it’s time to figure out how to put them all together to make a masterpiece! ?